Skip to main content

 New HITS article “The Relationship among COVID-19 Information Seeking, News Media Use, and Emotional Distress at the Onset of the Pandemic”

-New article “The Relationship among COVID-19 Information Seeking, News Media Use, and Emotional Distress at the Onset of the Pandemic” in the International Journal of Environmental Research and Public Health from the Health Information Technology Studies group.
-Abstract Although several theories posit that information seeking is related to better psychological health, this logic may not apply to a pandemic like COVID-19.
-Given uncertainty inherent to the novel virus, we expect that information seeking about COVID-19 will be positively associated with emotional distress.
-Additionally, we consider the type of news media from which individuals receive information-television, newspapers, and social media-when examining … Continue reading
+New article “The Relationship among COVID-19 Information Seeking, News Media Use, and Emotional Distress at the Onset of the Pandemic” in the International Journal of Environmental Research and Public Health from the Health Information Technology …

 New Book Chapter from SMAD “Counter a reactive media system” in “Fixing American Politics”